 The aircraft automatically changes to Attitude (ATTI) mode when the Downward Vision System is unavailable or disabled and when the GPS signal is weak or the compass experiences interference.
-When the Downward Vision System is unavailable, the aircraft cannot position itself or brake automatically, which increases the risk of potential flight hazards.
 In ATTI mode, the aircraft may be more easily affected by its surroundings.
 Environmental factors such as wind can result in horizontal shifting, which may present hazards, especially when flying in confined spaces.
+The aircraft cannot position itself or brake automatically in this mode, therefore the pilot should land the aircraft as soon as possible to avoid accidents.

-- The maximum speed and braking distance of the aircraft significantly increase in Sport mode.
+- The aircraft cannot sense obstacles on its route automatically.
+The pilot should stay alert about the surrounding environment and control the aircraft to avoid obstacles. - The maximum speed and braking distance of the aircraft significantly increase in Sport mode.
 A minimum braking distance of 30 m is required in windless conditions. - Descent speed significantly increases in Sport mode.
 A minimum braking distance of 10 m is required in windless conditions. - The responsiveness of the aircraft significantly increases in Sport mode, which means a small control stick movement on the remote controller translates into the aircraft moving a large distance.
 Be vigilant and maintain adequate maneuvering space during flight. - During video mode in Normal or Cine mode, the flight speed is limited when the pitch of the gimbal is near -90° or 0° in order to ensure shooting is stable.
 If there are strong winds, the restriction will be disabled to improve the wind resistance of the aircraft.
 As a result, the gimbal may vibrate while recording.